atifmmahmud/atifmmahmud/README.md

 ### 🔧 What I Do
 - Build SDKs for XR applications
 - Develop immersive training simulations
-- Explore the intersection of AI and XR
 - Cook up creative projects like a mad scientist 👨‍🍳

 ### 📫 Let's Connect!